-Jared L. Landaw, a director, is the Chief Operating Officer and the General Counsel of Barington, and Jeff Wald, a director, is a former Managing Director to Barington.
-Upon information and belief, Barington and its affiliated entities beneficially own approximately 15% of the Company's outstanding common stock.
+Jared L. Landaw, a director, is the Chief Operating Officer and the General Counsel of Barington, and Jeff Wald, a director, is a former Managing Director of Barington.
+Based upon the information available, we believe Barington and its affiliated entities beneficially own approximately 15% of the Company's outstanding common stock.